 a severe illness or other debilitating condition that may affect the student’s academic performance;

-an indication that the student is responsible for the care of a sick, injured, or needy person and that the student’s provision of care may affect his or her academic performance; or
+an indication that the student is responsible for the care of a sick, injured, or needy person and that the student’s provision of care may affect academic performance; or

 performance of active duty military service.

-Tuition – Education & General (E&G) tuition is the only tuition or fee that is eligible for rebate under the Rebate Program (per the Texas Higher Education Coordinating Board).
+Tuition – Education & General (E&G) tuition is the only tuition or fee that is eligible for rebate under the Tuition Rebate Program (per the THECB).